VisionandCognition/NHP-TemplateScripts/README.md

 # NHP-TemplateScripts
 This package performs a registration of the NIH Macaque Template brain to an individual MR scan.
 It will automatically also registers detailed cortical and subcortical atlases and optionally a broad range of additional information such as probablistic DTI and retinotopy (cortex and LGN).
+TEST

 The basic registrations requires:
 - `AFNI` [https://afni.nimh.nih.gov/](https://afni.nimh.nih.gov/)